NidhiSinghh/Car_Rental_System/README.md

 - **model:** Contains entity classes representing real-world entities (e.g., Customer, Vehicle, Lease).
 - **repository:** Provides the data access layer with interfaces and their implementations for database interactions.
 - **exception:** Defines custom exceptions for error handling.
-- **util:** Includes utility classes for database connection and property handling.
+- **utility:** Includes utility classes for database connection and property handling.
 - **main:** Contains the MainModule class for demonstrating system functionalities in a menu-driven application.

 ## Key Functionalities